HAIR RESTORATION SURGERY

 Hair Restoration Utilising Follicular Unit Transplant (FUT) And Follicular Unit Extraction (FUE)

 Androgenetic Alopecia is a common hair problems in Singapore that affect both men and women alike.
 Male-pattern hair loss affects nearly all men at some point in their lives and is perceived as a cosmetic issue by many.
 This can have a significant negative psychosocial impact on one’s life.
-Medical treatments available in clinics include topical Minoxidil and oral medications such as oral Finasteride, and in female-pattern hair loss, Spironolactone and Cyproterone Acetate.
+Medical treatments available in clinics include topical and oral medications, for both male and female-pattern hair loss.

 Once transplanted, hair continues to grow during a person’s lifetime.
 Aside from Androgenetic Alopecia, hair restoration surgery is also useful for treatment of various forms of Cicatricial (scarring) Alopecias such as those induced by previous surgeries or even conditions such as Triangular Alopecia and Aplasia Cutis.